arikscherm/ari_schermer_teladoc_challenge/README.md

 # ari_schermer_teladoc_challenge

-Is a Python script that searches the Movie Titles API with a search parameter and then returns a list of movie titles associated with that search parameter.
+The ari_schermer_teladoc_challenge contains a Python script with tests that queries the Movie Titles API with a search term and then returns a list of movie titles associated with that search parameter.

 ## Usage